 Kalita as a Brew Method

 There are two filter types: the 185 and the 155.
-The 185 filters go with the larger 185 dripper.
-The 155 is good for those who only plan on drinking one cup per brew.
+The 185 filters go with the larger 185 dripper, while the 155 is good for those who only plan on drinking one cup per brew.

 The Kalita Wave brings out the brighter notes of the coffee.